Wednesday, March 5, 2014

 About a month ago I got fired from the job that brought me to Terre Haute.

 Well, to hear my bosses tell it , I am not going to be renewed for the next fiscal year.
 Geoff worked really hard to word it so I shouldn't feel fired and even told me that I was exceptional at the job I was doing.
 But really?
 I am not going to have a job on June 30th and it was not my idea to stop working and in my book that equals fired.
 Right?

 I am not at all surprised because though I am pretty exceptional at my job, it wasn't exactly the job they'd wanted me to do.
-I had been struggling for a while with their expectations: they want me to be more administrative in my role as a youth minister and I...want to be a youth minister.
+I had been struggling for a while with their expectations: they want me to be more administrative in my role and I...want to do outreach.
 So, when I left our meeting knowing I would possibly unemployed in four months that along with everything I was feeling, I experienced relief.

 That was when I made the decision to trust God and His plan for me.